dialpad/dialtone-combinator/.github/documentation/internal/CODE_PANEL.md

 ### Pair

-The 'pair' component represents a key-value pair and allows recursive exploration of objects.
+The pair component represents a key-value pair and allows recursive exploration of objects.
 A pair contains a name (key) and a value.
 Based on the data type of the value it will display a component to represent a value.